Message from the Minister

 Gaps exist in the responsibility for managing some types of flooding such as urban flooding, which is caused by excessive runoff in developed areas where the water doesn’t have anywhere to go.
 Even residents who don’t live near a body of water could be at risk of flooding in these situations.

-• Ontario will establish an Urban Flooding Work Group with representatives from the Ministries of Natural Resources and Forestry, Environment, Conservation and Parks, Municipal Affairs and Housing, Infrastructure and Transportation, as well as select municipalities.
+• Ontario will establish an Urban Flooding Work Group with representatives from the Ministries of Natural Resources, Environment, Conservation and Parks, Municipal Affairs and Housing, Infrastructure and Transportation, as well as select municipalities.
 The priorities of the Work Group will be to identify roles and responsibilities related to urban flooding, determine new or emerging urban flooding issues and develop a provincial framework for urban flooding policy.

 As noted by Ontario’s Special Advisor on Flooding, Ontario has a robust framework for land use planning policy that has gone a long way to reduce and mitigate flood risks in the province, but there is room for improvement.